tebook/painless-tutorial/painless.md

 If doc values are enabled, the document values can be accessed within the script using the syntax doc['field name'].
 Doc values will be enabled by default for 'Not Analyzed' fields.
 Another way of accessing the value is by using the syntax ctx._source.field name (i.e. use "_source" fields).
 Typically you would like to use doc values for search and aggregation operations, and "_source" fields for updates.

 Painless can be used with the _update API to update the documents of an index.
+For this example I am taking a document with doc _id 6 and changing the gender field to Male.

 ```
 POST accounts/_update/6